-- 46. (1) Subject to subsections (2) and (3), the assets representing each statutory fund of a licensed insurer shall not be applied directly or indirectly to any class of business other than that in respect of which the fund was established and is being maintained. - (2) Where the value of the assets mentioned in subsection (1) is shown on an actuarial investigation made under this Ordinance to exceed the amount of the liabilities attributable to any class of insurance business referred to in section 44, the restriction imposed by subsection (1) shall not apply to so much of those assets as represents the excess. - (3) Nothing in subsection (1) shall be construed as precluding a licensed insurer from exchanging, at fair market value, assets representing each statutory fund for other assets of the insurer. - (4) The provisions of subsection (1) shall apply notwithstanding any arrangements for the subsequent repayment to the fund of any money out of the receipts of any other class of insurance business. - (5) Any mortgage or charge including a charge imposed by a court on the application of a judgment creditor shall be void to the extent to which it contravenes the provisions of subsection (1). - (6) An insurance company carrying on insurance business in any class shall not declare a dividend at any time without the prior approval of the Commission.
+- 46. (1) Subject to subsections (2) and (3), the assets representing each statutory fund of a licensed insurer shall not be applied directly or indirectly to any class of business other than that in respect of which the fund was established and is being maintained. - (2) Where the value of the assets mentioned in subsection (1) is shown on an actuarial investigation made under this Ordinance to exceed the amount of the liabilities attributable to any class of insurance business referred to in section 44, the restriction imposed by subsection (1) shall not apply to so much of those assets as represents the excess. - (3) Nothing in subsection (1) shall be construed as precluding a licensed insurer from exchanging, at fair market value, assets representing each statutory fund for other assets of the insurer.

-- (7) A licensed insurer that carries on more than one class of insurance business in respect of which it is required to establish and maintain a statutory fund shall keep such books of accounts and other records as are necessary for the purpose of identifying- - (a) the assets respecting each statutory fund; and - (b) the liabilities attributable to each class of insurance business.
+- (4) The provisions of subsection (1) shall apply notwithstanding any arrangements for the subsequent repayment to the fund of any money out of the receipts of any other class of insurance business. - (5) Any mortgage or charge including a charge imposed by a court on the application of a judgment creditor shall be void to the extent to which it contravenes the provisions of subsection (1). - (6) A licensed insurer carrying on insurance business in any class shall not declare a dividend at any time without the prior approval of the Commission when the value of the assets representing a fund established and maintained in such manner as may be prescribed is less than the amount of liabilities attributed to the insurance business. - (7) A licensed insurer that carries on more than one class of insurance business in respect of which it is required to establish and maintain a statutory fund shall keep such books of accounts and other records as are necessary for the purpose of identifying- - (a) the assets respecting each statutory fund; and - (b) the liabilities attributable to each class of insurance business.